AJai13/SimpleMMO-Bot/README.md

 This repository currently holds an attempt to make a Bot for the site [SimpleMMO](https://web.simple-mmo.com).

-But ONLY for educational porpusesl, to learn more aboute web scraping.
+But ONLY for educational porpuses, to learn more aboute web scraping.

 It's not supposed to be used to play the game.